Facelift

 DEEP PLANE FACELIFT DETAILS

-Widely considered to be a gold standard in the field of facelift surgery, the deep plane facelift technique allows Dr. Cross to mobilize and reposition all of the aging elements of the face, including skin, muscle, and fat.
+Widely considered to be a gold standard in the field of facelift surgery, the deep plane facelift technique allows Dr. Cross and Dr. Lyons to mobilize and reposition all of the aging elements of the face, including skin, muscle, and fat.
 This is most essential in patients whose cheeks have deflated, who have developed deep nasolabial folds, and who have seen excess jowls develop and obscure their jawline.

-Dr. Cross puts all of the tissues and layers back where they belong after releasing tethered ligaments in the face.
+Dr. Cross and Dr. Lyons put all of the tissues and layers back where they belong after releasing tethered ligaments in the face.
 These ligaments can only be released from a deep access point, which requires a maneuver that is key to every successful deep plane facelift surgery procedure.
 These same ligaments prevent many standard facelifts from achieving rejuvenation in the midface and jowl area, because when they are not released, they prevent the appropriate repositioning of the tissues in the area.
 The result of a less-sophisticated approach is less natural.

 HIGH SMAS FACELIFT DETAILS